About me, Dave Clarke, writer of

 Greed; the greed of those who can never have enough money (and the power that comes with wealth) is doing great harm to the world.
 Society should condemn such people, instead there seems to be a twisted form of hero-worship.
 Governments should be working toward redistributing the wealth that is in so few hands; instead they seem content to allow the rich to become richer and the poor to become poorer.
 (I've written pages on corporate greed and contribution to society.)

 Corrupt government; such as the Australian Liberal governments of Abbott, Turnbull and Morrison, who have served the short-term interests of the fossil fuel industries and the greedy rather than the long-term good of the nation, the planet and all people.
 The Australian Labor Party is also corrupted by its protection of the interests of the fossil fuel industries above the long term good.
+Australia has far too many politicians who do not fulfil their responsibilities, such as, the 'awful example', Andrew Hastie.

 Why do I write these pages?